 Why We Are Here

-The UT Dallas Internal Audit and Institutional Compliance programs have their origins in federal law, state law, and UT System policy.
-This page contains links to the documents describing the purpose and origins of our audit and compliance functions.
+The UT Dallas Internal Audit and University Compliance Services programs have their origins in federal law, state law, and UT System policy.
+This page contains links to the documents describing the purpose and origins of our internal audit and compliance functions.

 Texas state law requires that UT Dallas have internal auditors regularly audit the university’s operations.